TIMLG-Protocol/timlg-protocol/docs/protocol/settlement_rules.md

 A reveal is valid if:

-1) It arrives before the reveal deadline
+1) It arrives on or before the reveal deadline
 2) It recomputes the commitment digest for that ticket
-3) The revealed guess is well-formed (MVP: a single bit)
+3) The revealed guess is well-formed (MVP: a single bit `0/1`)

-Invalid reveals are treated as **NO‑REVEAL** for settlement purposes.
+Invalid reveals are treated as **NO-REVEAL** for settlement purposes.

 ---